MHaringa/insurancerating/docs/reference/allocate_excess_loss.md

   Optional character string.
 Risk-factor column used for `allocation = "risk_factor"` or `allocation = "partial"`.

-- allocation_subset:
+- receives_allocation:

   Optional character string.
-Logical column indicating which rows participate in the allocation.
-If `NULL`, all rows are included.
+Name of a logical column indicating which rows receive a share of the total excess loss.
+Rows with `FALSE` receive no allocation, but their excess losses still contribute to the total amount being allocated.
+If `NULL`, all rows receive an allocation.

+- claim_count:

+  Optional character string.
+Claim-count column.
+If supplied, claim counts in the allocation summary are calculated as the sum of this column.
+If `NULL`, claim counts are inferred from the original claim amount column when available: rows with a positive claim amount count as one claim and rows with zero claim amount count as zero claims.

 - allocation: